Take advantage of our limited time offer. Enter promo code PODS20 to save up to 20%. See offer details.

 While there are many factors that go into a successful home sale, studies show that by taking time to stage your home, you have a better chance of selling your home faster and earning more on the sale.
 No matter the real estate market, home staging is a wise move to get the best return on selling your home.

-- Add curb appeal.
+Add curb appeal

 It’s hard for buyers to see beyond an expensive upgrade like replacing carpet or installing hardwood flooring.
 Do the work before you list your house and you should see a healthy return on investment.
 Steam-clean carpets, refinish or replace hardwood or laminate flooring, and make sure you’ve removed every trace of lingering pet odor.